Updated January 19, 2019

-The point is that the doll has even a museum where hundreds of costumes it has are exposed.
+The point is that the doll has even a museum where hundreds of its costumes are exposed.
 From Grand Place you have to follow the street that is immediately on the southeast side of the town hall and the statue will be on the fourth corner on the right.
 As counterpoint, there is another sculpture called the Jeanneken Pis, which represents instead of a boy, a girl peeing.
 It’s harder to find.
 It is in a dead end street as we exit in the middle of the Royal Galleries.

-Once fascinated with such a masterpiece, we continue southeast direction, arriving at the museum area.
+Once fascinated with such a masterpiece, we continue southeast direction, arriving at museums area.
 In addition to several historic buildings, the Royal Museums of Fine Arts (Musées Royaux des Beaux-Arts de Belgique), Belvue, and perhaps the most interesting one, of Musical Instruments, housed in the Old England Art Deco building.
 The Church of Notre Dame du Sablon, considered to be one of the most beautiful ones in the city, is only 200 meters south.

 To the east, we pass the Park of Brussels to the left and the Royal Palace to the right.
-In a few minutes we will reach the European Quarter, the seat of the European Parliament, the European Commission and many other government buildings, which stand out for being made of glass, contrasting with the predominantly Gothic architecture of Brussels, to give an image of modernity.
+In a few minutes we will reach the European Quarter, the seat of the European Parliament, the European Commission and many other government buildings, which stand out for being made of glass, contrasting with the predominantly gothic architecture of Brussels, to give an image of modernity.

 On both sides there are the museums: